 Kaleido FX: This is a 3rd party Photoshop filter I use to make mandalas/kaleidoscopes.
 It can work with enormous images, albeit quite slowly.
 (I probably just need more RAM, after all, 15000 square pixels is rather large!)
 There are a ton of different types of kaleidoscope settings.
 Pardon the overused phrase, but really, the possibilities are endless with this software.
 I use this filter as a replacement for the kaleidoscope plug in from Mehdi Plugins.
 That plug in is 32 bit, and I had to stop using it when I upgraded to Photoshop Elements 15, which is 64 bit.

 Frax - I use this app to make fractals that I sell as prints and home decor products on Society6, Zazzle, Redbubble and Etsy.
 It's by far my favorite app to create art with.
 With a paid account you can spend credits to output fractals with incredibly large image resolution via the Frax servers.
 It's only available from iTunes, but hopefully it will be available through Google Play eventually.
 It can be used to make psychedelic animated fractals.
 You can also use this app to create animated fractal videos, but unfortunately not at a high resolution.

 Jux - This fractal generating software is very powerful and easy to use, especially if you are new to fractal art.
 Images take a while to render at large sizes, but unlike Frax, do not require purchasing credits.
-Jux allows the artist more control over things like lighting, textures, color schemes, and rendering options.
+Jux allows the artist more control over things like lighting, textures, color palettes, gradients, and rendering options.
 As the software only costs $24, it can pay for itself through print and merchandise sales quite easily.

 Mirror Lab - This is a fun simple app I use to create mandalas and other abstract art with.
 I like to use this app to edit art made with other apps, especially PolyGen.
 This app has many effects and filters which create some very trippy art, and new effects are added often.
 As a phone app it can't output very large images, but it's still a very useful app and it has more than paid for itself.
 The Mosaic Art Lab and Chroma Lab are also worth checking out.
 This app can also be used to make videos.
 I use it often to make animated kaleidoscopes for my Youtube Channel.